Understanding Latent Causes in Industrial Incidents

 To move beyond blame and toward shared accountability, organizations can:

-• Use Latent Cause Analysis aid in learning from things that go wrong
+Use Latent Cause Analysis to aid in learning from things that go wrong.

-• Involve stakeholders, diverse teams, in reviewing incidents
+Involve stakeholders and diverse teams in reviewing incidents.

 These steps help transform incidents into learning opportunities that improve safety and productivity for everyone.
 It's not a one-time fix but an ongoing process.
-Continuous improvement means regularly learning, regularly changing/adapting by revisiting procedures, equipment, and culture to reflect new information and challenges.
+Continuous improvement means regularly learning, adapting, and revisiting procedures, equipment, and culture to reflect new information and challenges.

 Final Thoughts on Shared Accountability in Industrial Safety